edjineer/TaterTotTracker/README.md

 * There's definitely still a need to verify data coming out of GenAI: ChatGPT told me that a 40 week baby should be around 700g, when other sources say closer to 3500grams.
 Thats significantly off
 * BingAI Image Generator continues to impress, and you can get some solid consistent images of a similar style with similar prompts
 * Scaling through json files is the way to go
+* Github Kanban Project Planning tool is great.
+Here is a link to the [Kanban Board from development](https://github.com/users/edjineer/projects/1/views/1).